sjgerstner/neuroscope/README.md

 # Neuroscope

+**September 25: The following description is outdated.
+We will update it within the next week.**

 Code to visualise any given MLP neuron of a Transformer language model, especially via text examples that strongly activate it.

 Strongly inspired by Neel Nanda's <https://neuroscope.io/>, hence the name.